Skip to main content

 What is Public Health Emergency Preparedness?

-Public Health Emergency Preparedness (PHEP) means being ready for emergencies that affect people’s health.
-We help communities prevent problems, stay safe, respond fast, and recover.
+Public Health Emergency Preparedness (PHEP) means making sure our community is ready for emergencies that affect people’s health.
+This includes preventing problems, staying safe, responding quickly, and helping the community recover.
 Being prepared means planning ahead, working together, and fixing problems when they happen.

-This is how the Onondaga County Health Department helps keep our community safe and healthy:
+The Onondaga County Health Department helps keep our community safe and healthy by focusing on:

-• Prevention: Prevention means stopping problems before they start.
-We watch for illness, share health tips, and check food, water, and other places to keep people healthy.
+• Prevention: We work to stop health problems before they start.
+We watch for illnesses, share health information, and check food, water, and other places to keep people healthy.

-• Protection: Protection means keeping people safe during health threats.
-We make sure medicine and supplies are ready, protect drinking water, and support people who need extra help during emergencies.
+• Protection: We make sure people are protected during health threats.
+We maintain supplies like medicine and equipment, protect drinking water, and support people who need extra help during emergencies.

-• Mitigation: Mitigation means reducing harm when public health threats happen.
-We share clear health messages, work with community partners, and take steps to slow the spread of illness and reduce harm.
+• Mitigation: We work to lessen the harm when a public health threat happens.
+We share clear guidance, partner with community partners, and take steps to slow the spread of illness.

-• Response: Response means acting right away during an emergency.
-We follow our emergency plans, help stop the spread of disease, set up vaccine or medicine clinics, and send trained staff where they are needed.
+• Response: During an emergency, we act quickly.
+We follow emergency plans, help contain disease, set up clinics for vaccine or medicine, and send trained staff where they are needed.

-• Recovery: Recovery means helping the community heal and move forward.
-We reconnect with the community, clean up and fix affected areas, check on people’s health, and review what worked so we can be better prepared next time.
+• Recovery: After an emergency, we help the community return to normal.
+We reconnect with residents, clean up and repair affected areas, check on people’s health, and review what worked so we can improve for the future.

 How You Can Prepare